Skip to Main Content

 • The first time a citation is used, it appears in the footnote as a complete reference,

-• Depending on the Chicago version you are using, subsequent citations will be an abbreviated reference with just a short title (Chicago 17th), or appear as "ibid." in earlier versions.
+• Depending on the Chicago version you are using, subsequent citations will be an abbreviated reference with just a short title (Chicago 18th, and 17th), or appear as "ibid." in earlier editions.

 • In order for the short title to display correctly, you will need to edit the reference in your EndNote Library and enter the short title in the appropriate field.